fibo/iper/README.md

 # Description

 What is an hypergraph?

-An hypergraph is a graph which rank can be greater than two.
+It is a graph which rank can be greater than two.

 Check the following Wikipedia pages: